- a) what is hypopigmentation?

 Post inflammatory hypopigmentation is not Vitiligo.

 Vitiligo is an acquired condition where there is a patchy loss of melanin from the epidermis, causing areas of pale skin.
 There may also be loss of melanin in hair follicles resulting in white hair.
 It is usually seen as an autoimmune disease and is associated with other such diseases.
 Post–inflammatory hypopigmentation is a benign (harmless) process but may have significant cosmetic and psychosocial implications.
 The condition usually resolves in weeks to months.

 c) Who can get post-inflammatory hypopigmentation

-Anyone can get post-inflammatory hypopigmentation.
-The deeper your natural skin, the more stressful the condition can be.
+Anyone can acquire post-inflammatory hypopigmentation.
+The deeper your natural skin, the more stressful the condition can be due to contrast.
 The pigment loss can be sightly and occur in spots or larger patches.

 d) What aesthetic treatments can cause post-inflammatory hypopigmentation?

 Many facial aesthetic treatments involve resurfacing the skin in some way.
 They’re designed to instigate a healing process which ultimately encourages newer skin that is brighter and firmer.
 Poor aftercare following treatments can cause post-inflammatory hypopigmentation.

 Product usage that is too harsh or using them too soon after treatment.
 Neglecting sun protection following treatment can cause problems, especially during Summer.